Skip to main content

 Explore

-Watch the following video about helping staff members guide children’s behaviors and think about how the staff member is interacting with children in regard to behavior.
+Watch the following video about helping staff members guide children’s behaviors and think about how the staff member is interacting with children regarding behavior.
+Compare your answers with the suggested responses.
 This activity will help you practice observing staff members’ expectations for behavior.

 Apply

 Just as with all areas of development, there are certain behaviors that are typical as children progress through developmental stages.
 Although these behaviors often challenge adults, they are to be expected.
-The Typical Behaviors handout features a table which provides examples of the types of behaviors staff members may encounter with each age group.
+The Typical Behaviors From Infancy to Age 12 handout features a table which provides examples of the types of behaviors staff members may encounter with each age group.
 Share this information with staff members to help them prepare for their work with children.

 Glossary